flow-io/generator-flow-io/README.md

 $ yo flow-io
 ```

-The generator will provide a series of prompts and uses your answers to tailor the module files, providing a scaffold upon which you can immediately build.
+The generator will provide a series of prompts and will use your answers to tailor the module files, providing a scaffold upon which you can immediately build.

 ### Prompts